Get legal help and advice

 Legal Aid NSW

 Legal Aid NSW provides legal services to disadvantaged clients across NSW in most areas of criminal, family and civil law.
+Legal Aid’s Tenancy Appeals Advice Line provides free legal advice about an appeal of an NCAT tenancy decision.

 Find Legal Answers